-Hopefully this read has given you some avenues to consider!
+Hopefully this has given you some avenues to consider.
 Happy job hunting and may the right job for you be just around the corner.
 If you would like some support to ensure your CV stands out or to prepare for that all important interview, download the HR Solver app today and chat to one of our HR experts.

 #hr #jobhunting #agency #jobsites #hrapp #hrsolver #careerchange

 FREE GUIDE to determine if you have a good Employment tribunal Case

 Not sure if you have a strong case or even any case at all for an employment tribunal?